CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 The following are specific requirements for Outsourcing for Service Providers.
 Basically, the IT manager is responsible for meeting the requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.
 In addition, there may be other roles that have additional responsibilities in the implementation of requirements.
 These are then listed explicitly in square brackets in the heading of the respective requirements.

-### 3.1 Basic requirementsThe following requirements MUST be implemented as a priority:
+### 3.1 Basic requirements
+The following requirements MUST be implemented as a priority:

 #### OPS.3.1.A1 Creation of a rough concept for the outsourcing service